Educate the next generation of nurses with your online master's in nursing education degree

 This course is designed to provide students with a background on cultural intelligence and its relevancy in the workplace.
 Students will explore the various cultures they belong to and how these impact their perceptions.
 Students will also learn how self-efficacy and the concept of self influence cultural intelligence.
 Student emphasis will focus on improving cultural intelligence skills to positively impact their personal and professional lives.

-To access the Nursing Education Program Overview click here
+To access the Online Nursing Education Program Overview click here

 Program Outcomes and Goals